JabRef/jabref/CONTRIBUTING.md

+After reading through this guide, check out some good first issues to contribute to by clicking here: [Good First Issues](https://github.com/JabRef/jabref/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22)

 ## Understanding the basics
 We welcome contributions to JabRef and encourage to create a fork, clone, **create a new branch** (such as `fix-for-issue-121`), **work on the new branch — not master**, and create a pull request.
 Be sure to create a **separate branch** for each improvement you implement.